groupdocs-cloud/tutorials.groupdocs.cloud/content/comparison/english/advanced-features/_index.md

 - [Tutorial: How to Set Password for Result Document](/advanced-features/set-password-for-resultant-document/) - Step-by-step guide to securing the comparison output.

-### Additional Resources

-- [Tutorial: How to Monitor Metered Consumption](/advanced-features/metered-consumption) - Learn to track API usage with the metered license option.

 ## Prerequisites

 Before starting these tutorials, ensure you have: